Geo-X-Hackathon/PyCaesar/README.md

 # PyCaesar

-For PyQtGraph with OpebGL, (on debian/ubuntu), run: apt-get install python-qt4-gl
+For PyQtGraph with OpenGL, (on debian/ubuntu), run: apt-get install python-qt4-gl